 Call Your Doctor

-Constipation that lasts for more than a few days after the test
+Constipation that lasts for more than 2 days

 EBSCO Medical Review Board